isomerpages/moe-ast/_office-of-subject-chapters/Learner Profile/Lower Primary Learners Chapter.md

 <b>Vision of LPL Chapter (What)</b><br><br>

-A community of competent teacher leaders with strong pedagogical leadership in leading, guiding and inspiring lower primary learners.<br><br>
+A community of&nbsp;competent teacher&nbsp;leaders&nbsp;with strong pedagogical leadership in leading, guiding and inspiring lower primary learners.<br><br>

 <b>We organise various professional learning activities for you:</b> <br><br>